Global ID (GID)

 When displayed in three-number format, you can think of a GID as a single

-32-bit value divided into three pieces called B0
+32-bit value divided into three pieces called B0, B1, and W1.
+The B0

 field is the high BYTE of the high WORD (leftmost 8 bits, of the leftmost 16